 • Android 5.0 Lollipop.

-The installation of the Kingo Root app is quite easy, and it opens the gateway to rooting the Android device with just one-click.
 Once the setup is installed on your Android device, you then have to fulfill the following requirements before starting the root process:

 • The user must back up all the data available on the Android phone.
 There is a possibility that the rooting process can clear out the data on the Android device, so it is safer to back up the data.

 • The device should have enough battery remaining.
 Ideally, it should be at least 60 percent.
-The rooting process should not be interrupted due to low battery, as this may cause serious damage to the phone.
+The rooting process should not be interrupted due to low battery, as this may cause severe damage to the phone.

 • The user should ensure good-speed internet connectivity.
-Rather than relying on the data services, having a good-quality Wi-Fi is recommended.
+Rather than relying on the data services, having good-quality Wi-Fi is recommended.

 The process completion percentage is mentioned on the screen, along with different processes, which are discussed below: